-It seems that some bazillions of years ago, part of the western rim of the crater sloughed off and crashed downward, carving out a gouge down the side of the mountain.
-The Western Breach trail funnels climbers up this insane trough to the floor of the crater, which is the attraction of that route – if the crater floor is your destination (instead of Uhuru peak) then the Western Breach will take you there without having to climb all the way up to the rim of the crater.
+It seems that some bazillions of years ago, part of the western rim of the crater sloughed off and crashed downward, carving a huge gouge down the side of the mountain.
+The Western Breach funnels climbers up this insane trough to the floor of the crater, which is the attraction of that route – if the crater floor is your destination (instead of Uhuru peak) then the Western Breach will take you there without having to climb all the way up to the rim of the crater.

 But the problem with this trail is that the same geographic features that funnel climbers into the crater funnel rocks falling off the mountain right onto the climbers.
-This has become more of an issue in the past few years because heretofore, the glaciers have kept the rocks locked in place.
-But now with accelerating climate change, the glaciers are melting, releasing the rocks that were formerly frozen in place.
+This has become even more of an issue in the past few years.
+In the past, the glaciers have kept the rocks frozen in place.
+But now with accelerating climate change, the glaciers are melting, releasing the rocks that were formerly locked in place.

 Death on the Western Breach Trail

-In the past decade or so, there have been a several really highly publicized deaths associated with rockfalls on the Western Breach trail.
+In the past decade or so, there have been several highly publicized deaths associated with rockfalls on the Western Breach.

 In January 2006 a group of hikers was struck with a rockfall of an estimated 39 tons of rock tumbling down the Western Breach.
 It was a very windy day so it is thought that they never heard it coming until it was upon them.
 It killed three climbers and severely injured one other climber and four Tanzanian porters.